shannon-greenlight/Thors-Arsenal/code/README.md

-# Bonkulator-Code
+# Code

-This repository contains the elements needed to build code for the Bonkulator.
+This repository contains the elements needed to build code for Thor's Arsenal.
-The code is for the Arduino RP2040 Connect and is found in the code/Bonkulator folder.
-Make sure to get the required libraries from the Arduino-Libs repo.
 The code package is designed to be stand-alone and work with any IDE.
 You don't need the Arduino IDE.
 However, it will work with the Arduino IDE if you want to use it.
+However, you must first install the base board, arduino:mbed_nano:nanorp2040connect.
+The best way to do this is to install the Arduino IDE and use it to install the board.
+Once

 Build files are provided for Windows and Mac.